 Now, thanks to the introduction of an emerging technology called point-of-care ultrasound, doctors at the London Health Sciences Centre (LHSC) are leading the way in using portable ultrasound machines at the patient’s bedside to quickly and confidently diagnose and form a plan of treatment for these very ill patients.

 A new book entitled Point-of-Care Ultrasound, co-authored by London Health Sciences Centre (LHSC) critical care physician Dr. Robert Arntfield, explores the use of this emerging technology in all areas of hospital medicine, including emergency and critical care.
-Dr. Arntfield, widely recognized as a Canadian leader in point-of-care ultrasound, proposed an expanded use of this new approach to medicine at LHSC after completing a dedicated fellowship in ultrasound medicine at Mount Sinai Hospital in New York City.
+Dr. Arntfield, widely recognized as a Canadian leader in point-of-care ultrasound, proposed the addition of this new approach to medicine at LHSC after completing a dedicated fellowship in ultrasound medicine at Mount Sinai Hospital in New York City.

 “The goal of introducing point-of-care ultrasound at LHSC is to change the way we practice medicine to restore diagnostic power at the bedside,” said Dr. Arntfield.
 “Real time diagnosis is crucial when patients are at their most vulnerable.
 The more we are able to do at the bedside, the greater the benefit to the patient.”

 The miniaturization of ultrasound technology has allowed this tool to be brought to the patient’s bedside, where the treating physician may answer the most pressing questions in real-time.
 Point-of-care ultrasound may be repeated as necessary and provides a tool for rapidly assessing the whole body, including the heart, lungs, abdomen, and veins in the legs.
 It can also assist in guiding invasive procedures.